shoefer/shoefer.github.io/_posts/2015-07-20-functions.markdown

 ---
 layout: intuds_post
 title:  "Functions as Data Translators"
-date:   2015-07-20 15:00:00
+date:   2015-12-28 18:10:00
 categories: intuds
 comments: true
 intuds-weight: 4
 ---

 If you have read the previous posts carefully you should now be familiar with high-dimensional data.
-In this last introductory article we are now going to look at what data scientists mean when they think about manipulating data: they apply *functions*.
+In this last introductory article we are now going to look at what machine intelligence people mean when they think about manipulating data: they apply *functions* to data.

+We will learn what functions are and look at different examples.
+Once we know what they are, we can in the next post see how to learn them - which is essentially what learning machines do.

 ## Mathematical Functions

 Mathematicians use the term function rather differently from the common sense definition.
 In everyday language we talk about the function of things in the sense "what is the purpose of the thing" or "how does this thing work".
 A function in mathematical sense is rather different.
 It can be best thought of as a translation from one type of data to another type.
+Or in other words, you give some input (data) to the function, and get some output (data):

+{% include figure.html src="https://upload.wikimedia.org/wikipedia/commons/3/3b/Function_machine2.svg" width="35%" %}

+(This figure and the first example are taken from the [Wikipedia page on functions](https://en.wikipedia.org/wiki/Function_(mathematics)))

-Let me give you two examples.
+Let me give you a couple of examples of these things called functions.

+#### Object description functions

+Let's assume a couple of primitive shapes, such as triangles, squares, etc. all of different color.
+We can now define a function that, given a shape, outputs the color of the function:

+{% include figure.html src="https://upload.wikimedia.org/wikipedia/commons/d/df/Function_color_example_3.svg" width="35%" %}

+This visualization shows how to map *input data* X (the shape) to some *output*, the shape's color Y. All the arrows between X and Y are the defining elements of the function.
+Notice that from each object in X only one arrow points to the right; this is indeed a requirement, because you want a function to be a unique mapping.
+The inverse is not required, that is, two shapes in X could have the same color and they would then point to the same thing in Y; the function would remain a valid function.

+We can also come up with a whole bunch of other functions, defined on shapes: for example, we could define functions that counts the edges of each shape; or a function that calculates the area of the shape, and so on.

+You see, many concepts and things can be cast as function.
+However, so far we have only  talked about functions conceptually - we have not stated what a function *looks like*, that is how it actually computes the output from the input.
+Let us therefore look at a simpler example to shed some light on this.

 #### Stock price prediction function